Alexander sets CFL record in Als’ win over Stamps - Calgary | Globalnews.ca

+MONTREAL – Head coach Jason Maas often insists the Montreal Alouettes can win with anyone in their lineup.

+But even he admits Davis Alexander gives those odds a serious boost.

-The Montreal Alouettes quarterback threw for one touchdown pass and 350 yards in a 38-20 win over the Calgary Stampeders on Friday, setting a CFL record with nine straight wins as a starter to begin his career.
+Alexander entered the history books Friday with one touchdown and 350 passing yards in a 38-20 victory over the Calgary Stampeders, setting a CFL record with nine straight wins as a starter to begin his career.

+“He gives us hope.
+He gives belief.
+He gives us everything he has,” Maas said of his starting quarterback.
+“Our whole team feels a bit different.

+“I mean, shoot, he’s won every game he’s started for us – it’s hard not to believe when he’s out there.”

 Alexander completed 26 of 36 pass attempts in his return from missing eight games with a hamstring injury.